-The estimate of this liability is based on a detailed design performed by an external firm.
-The Corporation has completed the process of awarding the contracts for the performance and supervision of the construction work.
-With respect to the operation of the system, the calls for tenders will follow the work:
+The estimate of this liability is based on a detailed design resulting from the awarding of the monitoring and construction contracts for the performance of the work relating to the containment system.
+With respect to the operation of the system, the calls for tenders will follow the work.
+The main characteristics and assumptions relating to the project are the following:

-- + Work began in June 2016 and is scheduled to be completed in the fall of 2017; - + The installation of the pumping and treatment system has begun in 2016;
++ Work began in June 2016 and is scheduled to be completed in the fall of 2017;

-- + The containment and pumping operations are expected to begin in 2017 for an estimated 15-year period.
+- + The installation of the pumping and treatment system has begun in 2017; - + The containment and pumping operations will begin in 2017 and extend over an estimated 15-year period.
 The duration of the project will extend beyond fifteen (15) years, but it is impossible, at the moment, to determine the costs beyond fifteen (15) years; - + There is no residual value to the project.